kirankumarrr/designPatterns/README.md

  * Singleton pattern doesn't allow you to create new instance every time, instead using reference it server the needs

- * Example: Buying a Course once, if you try to buy its doesn't allow you.
+ * Example: Buying a Course once 🎫, if you try to buy its doesn't allow you. 🏆

 => uses its according whens its needed